There are two main types of coffee supplier, speciality and commodity. Let's quickly look at each one...

-The opposite of specialty coffee is 'commodity coffee' which is sourced from low quality and low cost crops.
+The opposite of speciality coffee is 'commodity coffee' which is sourced from low quality and low cost crops.
 They are then typically roasted and packaged in large production facilities by big brand names.
 They have big advertising budgets and are focused to sell to the mass market.
 They offer cheap prices and convenience but have only a limited selection of poor quality blends that have potentially been sitting on the shelves for years.

 If you want to start drinking amazing coffee, then your fresh roasted beans must be ‘fresh ground’ too.
 I hate coffee snobbery, but having your own grinder is coffee basics.
 It’s the most important piece of equipment in your coffee making setup.
 A big shiny expensive espresso maker will only be as good as your grinder.